harshitha-cr/omnifood/06-Omnifood/process.md

 - Always begin with responsiveness in mind (PDF)
 - Use of rem, max-width, %, viewposrt relativeness etc.
-- Try segregating css designs based on diff components being styled & general reusable blocks (I'LL DO LATER for this one)
+- Try segregating css designs based on diff components being styled & general reusable blocks.
 - Try creating standalone components in your page like links, buttons, list & their items.
 (It's al subjective ATEoD)
 - Basics for reusable UI components.

+- finish inner then layout, well its just subjective atp.
+- always try checking the contrast ratios with coolors contrast checker
+- using aside tag for pricing inc taxes, stuff not that imp

 # Hero section